Edwin S. Greeley: Later life

 After the war Greeley entered a partnership with Luther Tillotson to manufacture telegraph keys.
-After Tillotson's passing in 1885, Greeley renamed the company "The E.S.
-Greeley & Co."
+After Tillotson's passing in 1885, Greeley renamed the company The E.S.
+Greeley & Co.
 The business suffered greatly following the Panic of 1893 and was dissolved in 1897.
-Following the dissolution of Greeley and Co., Greeley served as an officer of the Yale National Bank in New Haven.
+Following the dissolution of Greeley and Co., Greeley served as an officer of the Yale National Bank in New Haven, Connecticut.

-General Greeley was active in the Sons of the American Revolution and served as the Society's President General from 1904 to 1905.
+Greeley was active in the Sons of the American Revolution, and served as its president general from 1904 to 1905.
 He was also a member of the Military Order of the Loyal Legion of the United States and the Grand Army of the Republic.

-Death and burial
+Death

-He died in North Haven, Connecticut in 1920 at the age of 87.
-His estate had an estimated value of $400,000.00.
-He is buried in the Evergreen Cemetery in New Haven.
+Greeley died in North Haven, Connecticut in 1920 at the age of 87.
+His estate had an estimated 1920 value of $400,000.
+He is buried in the Evergreen Cemetery in New Haven, Connecticut.